jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 	}
 ```

-If an upgrade is bought more than once its level should increase in the function **IncreaseLevel()**.
+If an upgrade is bought more than once its level should be increased in the function **IncreaseLevel()**.
 It is in this function you define what will happen with each increase in level.
 Examples could be multiplying stat increases by level or maybe a switch case that adds functionallity for every level.
 Here is an example from UpgradeRangeTest where the speed at which they are accelerating is multiplied by level.
 The health change you get will not increase but you will still get 100 more health for each level.